 - Data has to travel over several networks before it reaches its intended destination.
 A longer distance means that there are more networks to pass through.
 This, in turn, affects your latency.

 - Finally, there are international bandwidth limitations.
 The data cables that cross international boundaries can only transmit a finite amount of data.
 Therefore, if there is too much data to transmit, latency is going to increase.
 This results in reduced speeds.

 Strategy #2: Change Your VPN Connection Protocol

-Better VPN connection protocols use higher bit encryptions.
-Although these encryptions guarantee a greater level of security, they considerably lower internet speed.
+Better VPN connection protocols use higher bit encryption.
+Although this kind of encryption guarantees a greater level of security, it can also considerably lower internet speed.

-For a deeper explanation, check out my explanation of various VPN connection protocols on this website.
+For a deeper dive into this subject, check out my explanation of various VPN connection protocols.